Skip to main menu Skip to main content Skip to footer

 Multifocal Lens Implant

-If you prefer doing many activities without glasses, advanced lens implants might be a good choice for you.
-These advanced or multifocal lens implants are designed to help the eye focus at multiple distances.
-They enhance clarity and reading range and have the potential to reduce or even eliminate the need for glasses after surgery.
+A multifocal lens option could be a great option for you if you prefer doing daily activities without the need for glasses.
+Multifocal lens implants are designed to help the eye focus at multiple distances, improving clarity and reading range.
+They can also reduce or even eliminate the need for glasses after surgery.

 Light Adjustable Lens Implant